StatistikStadtZuerich/sszvis/docs/bar-chart-vertical-nested/README.md

 ### Data structure

 The nestedStackedBarsVertical is a combination of the two data structures used in the [Stacked BarVertical](../#/bar-chart-vertical-stacked) and [Bar Vertical](../#/bar-chart-vertical) components.
-The first layer is a grouping based on the x-axis value, and the second layer is a computed layout baded on the `sszvis.stackedBarVerticalData` function.
+The first layer is a grouping based on the x-axis value, and the second layer is a computed layout based on the `sszvis.stackedBarVerticalData` function.
 The result is an array of arrays, where each array represents a group of bars, and each group is represented by computed slices.
 Each slice should be an array consist of two values for the _y0_ and _y1_ properties, followed a data object, series and stack properties.

 ```code
 const stackedData = [